kleinlee/DH_live/train/README.md

 Then, open http://localhost:6006/ in your web browser to view the training metrics.

 ### Downloading the Pre-trained Model
-A pre-trained model that has been trained for 120 epochs can be accessed via both Baidu Netdisk and Google Drive.
+A pre-trained model can be accessed via both Baidu Netdisk and Google Drive.

  [Baidu Netdisk](https://pan.baidu.com/s/1oB7kJl6xf70t1P3rVkypRQ?pwd=ym7k)  Extraction Code: ym7k